 Reduce Moisture Around the Property

-- Fix leaks – Address plumbing or roof leaks promptly.
+- Fix leaks: Address plumbing or roof leaks immediately.

-- Ventilate crawl spaces – Proper airflow helps prevent damp conditions that attract termites.
+- Ventilate crawl spaces: Proper airflow helps prevent moisture buildup.

 Eliminate Wood-to-Ground Contact

-Keeping wood away from direct soil contact makes it more difficult for termites to reach a structure.
+Keep wood away from direct soil contact.
 Best practices include:

-- Using treated wood for fences, decks, and structural elements.
+- Use treated wood for fences, decks, and structural elements.

-- Keeping firewood and mulch stored away from the foundation.
+- Store firewood and mulch away from the foundation.

-- Installing a barrier between soil and wooden parts of a structure.
+- Install a barrier between the soil and the wooden parts of a structure.

 Regular Inspections